rian39/notes/simondon_mode_tech_1989.md

 but people can remain as associated milieu for machine 79

-the two positions that people occupy in relation to ensemble: element or chef 82
+the two positions that people occupy in relation to ensemble: element or chef 82 {#experience} {#ensemble}

-technicity is not a hierarchisable reality 81 -- exists from element to ensemble, but the effect of ensemble is more prominent due to the role attributed to the chef 81
+technicity is not a hierarchisable reality 81 -- exists from element to ensemble, but the effect of ensemble is more prominent due to the role attributed to the chef 81 {#technicity} {#platform-elites}

 ## Part 2: human and technical object